BlissRoms-x86/docs/install-bliss-os/install-from-bootable-usb.md

 Once the installer boots, you will be asked to select the target drive.
 You will need to choose what drive to install it too, this could be a pre-existing install of something, or a new drive, shown will be a new drive. you will need to select "Create/Modify partitions"

-% hint style="info" %}
+{% hint style="info" %}
 WARNING THIS WILL DELETE ANY DATA ON THE DRIVE
 {% endhint %}

 ![Partitioning p1](../.gitbook/assets/uefi-create.png)

-in the next screen, we need to make **two** partiitons for this to work, as Bliss needs to install a bootloader to boot to. if you have a pre-existing install of linux, this step may be unnecessary.
+In the next screen, we need to make **two** partiitons for this to work, as Bliss needs to install a bootloader to boot to. if you have a pre-existing install of linux, this step may be unnecessary.

 First create the EFI partition, this is the partition that is used to install the bootloader.